 Under the direction of the Oregon Geographic Information Council (OGIC), the Oregon Framework Implementation Team (FIT) has delegated the development of a Cadastral Framework Implementation Plan and a Cadastral Data Exchange Standard to the FIT Cadastral Subcommittee.
 The Cadastral Framework theme is a collection of prioritized, spatially referenced digital representations of broadly defined cadastral feature sets for Oregon.
 The taxlot element includes all taxlots within the state of Oregon.

-This document, the Oregon Cadastral Data Exchange Standard (OCDES), is the third major iteration of the standard and incorporates several de facto standards related to various aspects of the Oregon cadastre that have been in place and used by the cadastral community in Oregon for some time.
+This document, the Oregon Cadastral Data Exchange Standard (OCDES), incorporates several de facto standards related to various aspects of the Oregon cadastre that have been in place and used by the cadastral community in Oregon.
 Future iterations of this standard will incorporate additional components, such as a logical data model, that are currently being pursued collaboratively by the Oregon cadastral community.
 This standard is a living document that will be updated periodically.

 1.1 Mission and Goals of the Standard